larebufc/HPSP_for_Ultrassonic_data/README.md

-The results and the code for all realized analyses are shown in RStudio Connect in the follow links.
+The results and the codes for all realized analyses are shown in RStudio Connect in the follow links.

 [Sensitivity analysis: normal distribution prior for parameter](https://beta.rstudioconnect.com/content/14658)